Colorado River: Course

-The Colorado begins at La Poudre Pass in the Never Summer Mountains in Rocky Mountain National Park, 10184 ft above sea level.
-After a short run south, the river turns west below Grand Lake, the largest natural lake in Colorado state.
+The Colorado begins as many tributaries in Wyoming and Colorado, the largest being the Green River.
+The Colorado River itself starts in Rocky Mountain National Park then makes a short run south, then the river turns west below Grand Lake, the largest natural lake in Colorado state.
 For the first 250 mi of its course, the Colorado carves its way through the mountainous Western Slope, a sparsely populated region defined by the portion of the state west of the Continental Divide.
 As it flows southwest, it gains strength from many small tributaries, as well as larger ones including the Blue, Eagle and Roaring Fork rivers.

 After passing through De Beque Canyon, the Colorado emerges from the Rockies into the Grand Valley, a major farming and ranching region where it meets one of its largest tributaries, the Gunnison River, at Grand Junction.
 Most of the upper river is a swift whitewater stream ranging from 200 to 500 ft wide, the depth ranging from 6 to 30 ft, with a few notable exceptions, such as the Blackrocks reach where the river is nearly 100 ft deep.
 In a few areas, such as the marshy Kawuneeche Valley near the headwaters and the Grand Valley, it exhibits braided characteristics.

 From Grand Junction, the Colorado turns northwest before cutting southwest across the eponymous Colorado Plateau, a vast area of high desert centered at the Four Corners of the southwestern United States.
 Here, the climate becomes significantly drier than that in the Rocky Mountains, and the river becomes entrenched in progressively deeper gorges of bare rock, beginning with Ruby Canyon and then Westwater Canyon as it enters Utah, now once again heading southwest.
 Farther downstream it receives the Dolores River and defines the southern border of Arches National Park, before passing Moab and flowing through "The Portal", where it exits the Moab Valley between a pair of 1000 ft sandstone cliffs.